 - Take a long brush and clean the insides of the condensate line thoroughly.
 Make sure to clean all the corners, including twists and turns.

-In such a situation, your best bet at getting the condensate line cleaned will be to hire an HVAC technician who offers AC installation in Bakersfield CA.
+In such a situation, your best bet at getting the condensate line cleaned will be to hire an HVAC technician who offers AC service in Bakersfield.

-If you want to avoid blockages of the condensate line in future, you should do a regular maintenance.
+If you want to avoid blockages of the condensate line in the future, you should do regular maintenance.
 Ideally, inspect the line once every 30 days and look for moisture or signs of mold accumulation.
-It is also recommended that you clean it once ever three to four months.
+It is also recommended that you clean it once every three to four months.

 To do a full inspection of the clogged line, you should call in a certified HVAC contractor like Elite Air Service which offers professional AC installation in Bakersfield CA.

-For more information about how our staff of experienced technicians can help clear your AC unit and maintain the system in top operating condition, give us a call on 661-410-8390.
+For more information about how our staff of experienced technicians can help clear your AC unit and maintain the system in top operating condition, give us a call at (661) 410-8390.
 Alternatively, you can get in touch with us online by visiting our review page.